-As a topic for this first essay, I wish to investigate the mediation cycles which occur within the media ecology of non-traditional literature.
-The work in question will include my findings primarily from the fields of literary theory and textual analysis, drawing from pre-established writings of mainstream authors.
-I intend on cementing the bases of my essay with a limited number of (what I believe to be) important contributors to the field, notably Katherine Hayles, Espen Aarseth, Roland Barthes, Ferdinand de Saussure and perhaps a few more.
-In the hopes of articulating a potent vocabulary for my own research, I will mainly contrast Aarseth's and Hayle's views on different types of literature, their role in the author/reader collapse and how mediation is created/perceived in their opinion.
+The main topic of investigation for this essay will be the mediation cycles which occur within the media ecology of non-traditional literature.
+This work will include my findings primarily from the fields of literary theory and textual analysis, drawing from pre-established writings of mainstream authors.
+I intend on cementing the bases of this text with a limited number of (what I believe to be) important contributors to the field, notably Katherine Hayles, Espen Aarseth, Roland Barthes, Ferdinand de Saussure and perhaps a few more.
+In the hopes of articulating a potent vocabulary for my own research, I will mainly contrast Aarseth's and Hayle's views on different types of literature, their role in the author/reader collapse and how mediation is created and perceived.

-The core question underlying this investigation is twofold, and could be formulated as follows: how does reading a text ultimately change it, and how different is this change, if said text pertains to non-traditional literature?
-This formulation implies an active role on both the reader and the text's part, and certainly contrasts assertions on the nature of different types of literature.
-I will also put forth the notion of production of new meaning as reader and author come together to create something new: the resulting product of these two agents collapsing, the constructed 'third space'.
-This thought will be tackled further in the essay while authorship, control and mediation will also be addressed in the same context.
+The core question underlying this investigation is twofold, and could be formulated as follows : how does reading a text ultimately change it, and how different is this change, if said text pertains to non-traditional literature?
+This formulation implies an active role on both the reader and the text's part, and contrasts assertions on the nature of different types of literature.
+I will also put forth and analyse the process which produces new meaning as reader and author come together to create singular matter: the resulting product of these two agents collapsing, the constructed 'third space'.
+This thought will be tackled further in the essay while authorship, control and mediation will also be addressed within the same context.

 The fields of cyberliterature, literary theory and textual analysis are multidisciplinary to a degree such that makes their exploration impossible without considering the countless ramifications they incur into neighboring spheres.
-I will try to avoid delving too deep in these collateral subjects, and perhaps consider them as rich material for a later essay.
-In a grander order of things, I am trying to consider this first incursion in the field as some kind of strategic placement of what can later become important building blocks for subsequent research.
-In other words, I hope to render this essay self-contained enough to stay relevant and interesting, yet tentative, open-ended and modular enough for successive extension.
+I will try to avoid delving too deep in these collateral subjects, and perhaps consider them as rich material for further writing.
+In a grander order of things, I am trying to consider this first incursion in the field as a strategic placement of what can hopefully become important building blocks for subsequent research.
+In other words, I hope to render this essay selfcontained enough to stay relevant and interesting, yet tentative, open-ended and modular enough for successive extension.